dvdvideo1234/GearAssemblyTool/readme.md

 Q: Dude, how can I make a mighty gear differential, like in the icon?
 A: Repeat the same procedure as the planetary gear above, but with bevels.
-   Last, adjust the piece's rotation to 180 degrees, set the stack count to one, point to one of the planetary bevels use the meshing function.
+   Last, set the stack count to one, point to one of the planetary bevels and use the meshing function.

 Q: How can I stack gears in one particular direction.
 A: Orient the first gear's forward to point in the desired direction.
 Freeze it.
-   Adjust stack mode to "Forward based", set stack count to two or more You can also use the used manual offsets like the TA.
+   Adjust stack mode to "Forward direction", set stack count to two or more You can also use the used manual offsets like in TA.
 Now mesh those things !
+N: Beware, that some gears have different forward origin related to the mesh angle.
+   The bevels for example have mesh angle of 45 degrees and if you stack 3 of them, this will result in a created differential with 2 planet gears and two suns gears

-Q: How can chose the constraint type when I want to automatically constrain a gear?
+Q: How can I chose the constraint type when I want to automatically constrain a gear?
 A: Below the gear selection tree, there is a drop-down menu. ( It shows "<Constraint Type>" at first ) Click on it to select constraint type like Axis, BS, and so on ..
+N: The axises and ball-sockets are created in the gear's mass-center for increased precision and I can admit no one likes off-centered gears

 Q: How should I chose an anchor prop to constrain the gears to and how can I know what did I select?
 A: Easy, see the "[ID]" selection on the toolgun screen next to the trace status.
 It indicates